 The goal of focal therapy is to treat the tumor without damaging healthy tissue.
 Because the eye is sensitive, side effects may occur, depending on the type of therapy used and the location of the tumor.
 They can include eye swelling, a detached retina, blind spots, blurred vision, bleeding, eye scarring, or a loss of vision.

-NYU Langone eye cancer specialists carefully weigh the risks and potential benefits of each type of focal therapy before choosing one for your child.
+Our eye cancer specialists carefully weigh the risks and potential benefits of each type of focal therapy before choosing one for your child.